Chapter 31. Reproductive System

 ⑤ 5th.
 At puberty, GnRH stimulates FSH secretion from the anterior pituitary

 ⑥ 6th.
-FSH promotes maturation of the primary follicle, only one or two are selected due to estrogen’s negative feedback and inhibin secretion from the first mature follicle
+FSH promotes the maturation of primary follicles; through estrogen’s negative feedback and inhibin secretion from the earliest maturing (dominant) follicle, only one or two follicles are selected.

-○ FSH stimulates the primary follicle to start producing estrogen
+○ Under FSH stimulation, the primary follicle begins to produce estrogens.

 ○ Approximately 8-9 days of the menstrual cycle